 Why lenders should note a landmark landlord and tenant decisionPrint publication

 In a recent landlord and tenant case, the Court of Appeal has confirmed that Civil Procedure Rule 83.2 requires a landlord to obtain permission from the court before applying for a warrant of possession where a tenant has allegedly breached a suspended possession order (SPO).
-Andrew Beck explains why Cardiff County Council v Lee (Flowers) is likely to impact upon lenders and their possession process in SPO cases.
+We explain why Cardiff County Council v Lee (Flowers) is likely to impact upon lenders and their possession process in SPO cases.

 Important judicial protection